University of California, Berkeley

 “To ‘Bring the Race Along Rapidly’: Sport, Student Culture, and Educational Mission at Historically Black Colleges during the Interwar Years,” History of Education Quarterly, 35 (Summer 1995); reprinted in The Sporting World of the Modern South

-Miller has recently delivered lectures and participated in workshops in France, Spain, Poland, Finland, Israel, and Tunisia.
-Currently, he is co-editor of the book series, “The African American Intellectual Heritage,” published by the University of Notre Dame Press, and a consultant on one of the inaugural exhibits of the National Museum of African American History and Culture, scheduled to open in 2015.
+Currently, he is co-editor of the book series, “The African American Intellectual Heritage,” published by the University of Notre Dame Press.
+He was a consultant on one of the inaugural exhibits of the National Museum of African American History and Culture, which opened in 2016.
 At NEIU he has served as graduate coordinator and chair of the History department.

 Distinguished Lectureship Program, Organization of American Historians, 2006-2012